kylebavis/PwshLinkding/docs/Contributing.md

 If you want to increment the Major or Minor version number, you have 2 options:

-1. Manually start a [`deploy` workflow](https://github.com/deadlydog/PowerShell.ScriptModuleRepositoryTemplate/actions/workflows/build-test-and-deploy-powershell-module.yml) run and specify the version number to use. e.g. Specifying `2.4.0` will produce a new version of `2.4.0`.
+1. Manually start a [`deploy` workflow](/.github/workflows/build-test-and-deploy-powershell-module.yml) run and specify the version number to use. e.g. Specifying `2.4.0` will produce a new version of `2.4.0`.
 1. Create a new version tag and pushing it up to GitHub.
    Builds are not triggered on tags, and thus the version tag will be used as the starting point for the next version. e.g. Creating a new tag of `v2.4.0` will produce a new version of `2.4.1` on the next commit to the `main` branch.

-## 📄 Why are the template dot-files filenames prefixed with an underscore?

-`Publish-Module` has a bug where it does not include any files or directories starting with `.` in the module NuGet package.
-The newer `Publish-PSResource` has fixed this issue somewhat so the directories and some of the files are included, but it still leaves out some dot-files, like the `.gitignore` and `.editorconfig` files.
-To work around these issues, we prefix the files with an underscore (e.g. `_.gitignore`) so that they are included in the module package, and then remove the underscore prefix during the file copy process of the `New-PowerShellScriptModuleRepository` cmdlet.

 ## 🧪 Smoke tests